fex01/ansible-gitserver/README.md

 [...]
 ```
-These two tasks actually do what the first *It will* bulletpoint of the readme mentions
+These two tasks actually do what the first *It will* bullet point of the readme mentions
 >   * check if the connection is possible with the default SSH port 22 and, if yes, set *{{ ansible_port }}*

 Lets go trough that line by line:
 * `- name: Check if we're using the default SSH port` - name of a specific task, you will see these names when an Ansible playbook is executing
   * `become: false` - The *become* keyword stands for privilege escalation, e.g. getting root privileges (details see [Ansible - Understanding privilege escalation: become][ansible-become]).
   In this case this specific task should **not** run with root privileges.
 We do this because this task is executed on our ansible machine, not on the targeted host!
-  * `wait_for:` - A single task executes a single module, Ansibles discret unit of code (details see [Ansible - Introduction to modules][ansible-modules]).
+  * `wait_for:` - A single task executes a single module, Ansibles discrete unit of code (details see [Ansible - Introduction to modules][ansible-modules]).
 The [wait_for][modules-wait_for] module can be used to ping a target and to report the result.
   Lets have a look at *wait_for*s parameters:
     * `port: "22"` - ping the target on port 22
     * `state: "started"` - report if the targeted port responds